Grow Northwest Economic Development Initiative

 1) In July 2016, The Board approved a proposal that the Chamber, through the Safety & Security Task Force, will partner with H.O.P.E.
 Haven to launch a campaign to reduce donations to homeless panhandlers as it enables their poor choices.
 The campaign is “Don’t Give Change – Be the Change!”
 With Board approval, the Chamber will partner to reduce crime through the reduction of homelessness and panhandling.

 2) The Houston Northwest Chamber applied to the Insurance Council of Texas to receive 100 Hide-Take-Lock Signs to be distributed to area retail and commercial establishments to help deter the burglary of motor vehicles.
-The first sign will be “dedicated” at the SClay property on the southeast corner of Kuykendahl and Cypress Creek Parkway on Thursday, May 25th at 10am.
-Media and the public are welcome to attend.
-Others wanting to install these signs on their property my email their request to BarbaraT@HoustonNWChamber.org , indicating how many are needed and how and where they will be posted.
+The signs were delivered and the first sign dedicated on May 25th at the shopping center at Kuykendahl and Cypress Creek Parkway, managed by SClay Management.
+Others wanting to install these signs on their property may email their request to BarbaraT@HoustonNWChamber.org , indicating how many are needed and how and where they will be posted.

 The Chamber Board secured the services of Convergent Non-Profit Solutions, an economic development fund-raising organization to mobilize the Grow Northwest Capital Campaign.
 As of December 2016, over $600,000 had been raised and investments of about $500,000 are pending.